X.500: Security incidents and transparency efforts

 Events in 2011 highlighted threats from unknown nation-state actors forging certificates.
 A man-in-the-middle attack against political activists in Syria accessing Facebook over the web would normally have triggered a browser warning (which many ordinary users would reflexively dismiss), but would not have done so had the MITM certificate been issued by a CA already trusted by the browser.
 Similar techniques were used by Stuxnet to allow malicious software to impersonate trusted code – in that event, using stolen rather than forged certificates.
 The aim of certificate transparency is to provide an end user with a simple procedure to determine whether a certificate is valid; checking only against the default bundle may be insufficient, hence the desire for an additional check.
 Other proposals for certificate transparency have also been advanced.

-A different attack affected Comodo, resulting in forged certificates targeting high-profile communications websites and necessitating urgent updates to major browsers.
+A different attack affected Comodo CA, resulting in forged certificates targeting high-profile communications websites and necessitating urgent updates to major browsers.
 In that case, the certificates were actually issued by a trusted CA, leaving end users with no warning if they visited a spoofed site – unlike the Syrian incident, where the certificate was crudely forged (substituting "Alto Palo" for "Palo Alto") and contained incorrect serial numbers.